 ✓A tired, stressed nurse sees a flyer from her hospital’s Spiritual Care department about Nurses’ Week.
 She goes to receive a special blessing from the chaplain on her break, who expresses appreciation for her hard work.

 ✓An older woman in a day program for people with dementia sits alone on a bench, not talking or looking at anyone.
 The chaplain introduces herself and sits down.
 They enjoy the silence together.

-What Chaplains Can Do For You
+What Can a Chaplain Do For You?

 A chaplain can meet diverse emotional and spiritual needs.
 Chaplains aim to make genuine connections with others and make them feel seen.
 They strive to validate the feelings of those they encounter, making them feel that they are not alone.
 That someone understands them or at the very least, wants to understand.
 Though the chaplain possesses a degree of authority, a chaplain’s greatest teachers are those they serve.